DUAL DIAGNOSIS

 Common Symptoms of Depression and Addiction Issues

-There are many individuals who develop substance use disorders (SUDs) who are also diagnosed with concurrent mental health conditions (and vice versa).[2]
-Several studies have demonstrated that depression in particular shares many mechanisms with substance use, including anatomical pathways in the brain[3].
-Furthermore, many individuals who suffer from depression may look to substances such as alcohol in an effort to feel better, and many who suffer from issues with addiction will often struggle with depression as a direct result of the difficulties arising from substance use.
+Many individuals develop substance use disorders (SUDs) and are also diagnosed with concurrent mental health conditions (and vice versa).[2]
+Several studies have demonstrated that depression, in particular, shares many mechanisms with substance use, including anatomical pathways in the brain[3].
+Furthermore, many individuals who suffer from depression may look to substances such as alcohol to feel better, and many who suffer from addiction issues will often struggle with depression as a direct result of the difficulties arising from substance use.

 • A depressed mood demonstrated most of the day, every day